sayfessyd/sayfessyd/README.md

 - Effectshop | A published mobile software product for image editing.
 - Loadwave | A video sharing web application with timed comments.
 - Pharma | A web application for the management of pharmaceutical products.
-- MVC Pattern Wrapper | An MVC development framework respecting PSR standards.
+- MVC Pattern Wrapper | An MVC framework respecting PSR standards.